AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-11-undoing-changes-in-git.md

 We'll focus on the third use case here.

-If you have local changes to files, you can easily undo those changes using the checkout command:
+If you have unstaged changes to local files, you can easily undo those changes using the checkout command:

 {% capture code %}git checkout <pathspec>{% endcapture %}
 {% include code.html code=code lang="bash" %}

 Here, `<pathspec>` can be any valid path specifier, like `.` for the current directory, `path/to/file`, `file.extension`, or even a regular expression.

-This will clear all changes to the specified files and restore the current branch's **untouched version(s) of the file(s)**.
-Note that this command will not affect *staged* files—only unstaged changes will be cleared.
+This will clear all unstaged changes to the specified files and restore the current branch's **untouched version(s) of the file(s)**.
+It's worth emphasizing again that this command will not affect *staged* files—only unstaged changes will be cleared.

 For example, if you want to clear *all* unstaged changes in the current directory and start from scratch, the easy way to do that is using the `git checkout` command with `.` as the pathspec: